viamrobotics/docs/docs/data/dataset.md

 ![Create dataset UI](/data/create-dataset.png)

-Additionally, you can use the [`viam data dataset add` command](/fleet/cli/#data) to add an image or group of images matching a specific filter using the Viam CLI.
+Alternatively, you can use the [`viam data dataset add` command](/fleet/cli/#data) to add an image or group of images matching a specific filter using the Viam CLI.

 ### Remove an image from a dataset